databricks/terraform-provider-databricks/docs/resources/schema.md

 The following arguments are required:

 * `name` - Name of Schema relative to parent catalog.
-Change forces new resource.
+Change forces creation of a new resource.
 * `catalog_name` - Name of parent catalog
 * `owner` - (Optional) Username/groupname of schema owner.
 Currently this field can only be changed after the resource is created.
 * `comment` - (Optional) User-supplied free-form text.